eleduck/eleduck-camp/courses/w3/task6.md

 # Writing - Daily Scrum

 - What did you do yesterday?
+  Yesterday I perfected the test case of the project, there are probably more than 200 cases.

 - What will you do today?
+  Today I will complete the unit test of the project.

 - Is there anything blocking you?
+  Everything is ok, if I have any problems, I will sync in time.